yeaphm/S25-core-course-labs/app_python/PYTHON.md

 2. **Code Quality**:
    - Isolated dependencies using a **virtual environment**.
+   - Used FastAPI’s built-in validation and serialization for robust API design.

 3. **Project Structure**:
    - Separated application code (`app.py`) from documentation.